noinodev/vk-img/README.md

 Simple Vulkan compute engine for image processing and GP-GPU tasks.
 Adapted from Vulkan renderer using `vkr.h` utility.
 Example scripts and shaders for basic image processing, HOG-SVM classification, and a half-working CNN implementation (training has correctness issue and doesn't work properly, but inference works fine using pre-trained weights).
 Originally designed as CPU-only image processing utility for coursework, slowly built into Vulkan compute GP-GPU runtime as a proof-of-concept.

+Comes with paper on results for experiment: [https://noino.dev/assets/pdf/vulkan-compute-runtime.pdf]

 Building requires Vulkan SDK, cglm, stb-image headers, shaderc and Lua 5.5.
 Makefile provided, but needs modification to suit your system.

 Lua scripting layer for compute interface.
 Example usage: